• Skip to main content

 Here are some examples:

-- Administration/prescription errors.
-If a healthcare provider overprescribes fentanyl or administers fentanyl inappropriately, resulting in an overdose, the patient or their family might have grounds for a medical malpractice lawsuit.
+• Administration/prescription errors.
+If a doctor at a pain management clinic or another healthcare facility overprescribes fentanyl or administers fentanyl inappropriately, resulting in an overdose, the patient or their family might have grounds for a medical malpractice lawsuit.

 The crucial factor in determining whether you can file a lawsuit after a fentanyl overdose is proving a direct connection between the overdose and the other party’s negligence.
 Because establishing this link can be challenging, it’s essential to consult with a medical malpractice attorney who can evaluate the specifics of your case and help you explore your available legal options.